microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/Microsoft.Graph.Applications.md

 ### [Get-MgApplicationMemberGroup](Get-MgApplicationMemberGroup.md)
 Return all the group IDs for the groups that the specified user, group, service principal, organizational contact, device, or directory object is a member of.
 This function is transitive.
+This API returns up to 11,000 group IDs.
+If more than 11,000 results are available, it returns a 400 Bad Request error with the Directory_ResultSizeLimitExceeded error code.
+As a workaround, use the List group transitive memberOf API.

 ### [Get-MgApplicationMemberObject](Get-MgApplicationMemberObject.md)
 Return all IDs for the groups, administrative units, and directory roles that a user, group, service principal, organizational contact, device, or directory object is a member of.